PublicDataWorks/complaint-manager/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to Police Data Manager?
+What types of changes does your code introduce to Complaint Manager?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix
 - [ ] New feature
 - [ ] Maintenance / Documentation Update

 ## Instance-files

 - [ ] Do your changes require changes to instance-files?
   - if so please include a link to pull request for [instance-files demo](https://github.com/PublicDataWorks/instance_files_pm)